Frugal Coupon Living

 *Note: these Staple print service steps were added in Winter 2019 The directions may change as the website changes.
 They should give you a general outline of how to upload and order a print on Staples.com.

-Save these Birthday Cake Ideas for Jesus.
+Save these Five Minute Science Experiments for Kids!
 Pin to Pinterest.

 WHAT’S TRENDING?
 Looking for a few engaging activities?
 Grab Minute to Win it Games – Traditional, Holiday, Group, and more!
 Use these fun activities in the office, classroom, or at your next birthday party.